hkrusers/twitteranalysis/README.md

 The project aims to
 1. Download streaming data from Twitter.
-2. Perform Latent Dirichlet Analysis on the data.
+2. Perform Latent Dirichlet Allocation on the data.

 This is put together during the Data Science HK unhackathon on 20170813.